-We can see that ad hoc committees have developed in response to a credit landscape that is more fractured, in contrast to the financing market before the great financial crisis.
-The flexibility of ad hoc committees, both in terms of formation and their role, has meant that they are far more adapted to deal with the range of creditor interests prevalent in multi-creditor distressed situations, particularly those involving bonds where identification of noteholders is not a straightforward process.
+We can see that ad hoc committees have developed in response to a credit landscape that is more fractured, in contrast to the finance market before the great financial crisis.
+The dynamics for debtors in engaging with ad hoc committees are constantly evolving.
+The flexibility of ad hoc committees, in terms of both their formation and their role, has meant that they are far more adapted to deal with the range of creditor interests prevalent in multi-creditor distressed situations, particularly those involving bonds where identification of noteholders is not a straightforward process.